pymatgen.analysis.chemenv.utils package

 - distances(points)[source]

-Computes the distances from the plane to each of the points.
-Positive distances are on the side of the normal of the plane while negative distances are on the other side :param points: Points for which distances are computed
+Compute the distances from the plane to each of the points.
+Positive distances are on the side of the normal of the plane while negative distances are on the other side.

 - Returns: